Maxgabe/Game-Bugs/README.md

 # Bugs-

-Below are some Bug Report that I wrote
+Below are some Bug Reports that I wrote from my experience

 -----------------